What Friends Has Been Up To

 High Cascades Forest Volunteers (HCFV) maintains a log out worklog by trail with sections cleared along with some information about remaining blowdown and snow levels.
 Trail clearing tends to follow snowline upwards as the spring melts proceeds with trails taken in priority order.
 HCFV's worklog is a more significant resource than one might think; approximately 95% of log out within the Deschutes National Forest is done by volunteers with HCFV's SWATS being one of the most active wilderness crosscut crews.
 FCCW does very limited logout at this point.

-Central Cascades Wild Forum for current topics, information, local happenings and discussion.
+Central Cascades Wilderness Forum for current topics, information, local happenings and discussion.
 Some useful tips for trip planning.

 Mt.
 Jefferson to Diamond Peak Wilderness – West of the Cascade Crest